2026 - Accomplishments: Health + Human Services Accomplishments

 The City faces a wide range of directives and requirements for our facilities, some with significant consequences for failure to perform.
 Action in these cases is required by law, legal judgment, or court order, or it can proactively reduce the City’s exposure to legal liability.
 The legal, financial, operating, and accreditation consequences for failure to perform are all weighed when considering these types of projects.

-FUNDING PRINCIPLE 2: Protects Life Safety and Enhances Resilience, including Racial Equity
+FUNDING PRINCIPLE 2: Protects Life Safety and Enhances Resilience, Including Racial Equity

 Improvement provides for the imminent life, health, safety, and/or security of occupants and/or the public or prevents the loss of use of an asset.